 Farmers homeowners review

 Because of its robust policy options and reasonable rates, Farmers remains a popular option for homeowners insurance.
-The company earned roughly average reviews from various third-party reviewers and consumers and placed 7th overall for homeowners insurance in The Zebra's Customer Satisfaction Survey.
+The company earned roughly average reviews from various third-party reviewers and our consumers placed it 7th overall for homeowners insurance.

 - The Zebra Customer Satisfaction Survey — 4.3/5: Farmers placed 7th overall in The Zebra's homeowners insurance customer survey.